yncat/dfg/README.md

 # Online daifugo

 This is a text-based [Daifugo](https://en.wikipedia.org/wiki/Daifug%C5%8D) game.
-It has completely playable with screen readers.
+It is completely playable with screen readers.
 Internet Explorer is not supported.

 ## Setup development environment